-No matter you have excellent memory, and you are a perfect organized person, it happens to everybody one day or another – forgotten password!
+No matter you have an excellent memory, and you are a perfect organized person, it happens to everybody one day or another – forgotten password!
 What if it was your Ubuntu root password?
-Is it end of the world?
+Is it the end of the world?
 This guide will walk you through the method of resetting your lost password in Ubuntu so that you won’t lose all data.

 Recover lost root password in Ubuntu 17.10

 STEP 1: Shutdown the PC.